 - INDG/CANA /SOSA 3052.03, Indigenous Social, Health, and Environmental Issues

 - IPHE 2201.03, Introduction to Aboriginal Peoples’ Health and Healing

 - Students will become familiar with Indigenous perspectives on historical and contemporary political, social, and economic issues.

 - Students will learn about the history of the Indian Residential School system and the implications of the Truth and Reconciliation Commission of Canada’s Calls to Action.

-- Students will attain basic competencies around the protocols of working with Indigenous groups or in Indigenous communities.
+- Students will gain competence in the protocols of working respectfully and effectively with Indigenous groups or in Indigenous communities.

 Questions?
 Contact Margaret Robinson at INDG@dal.ca or 902-494-1360.

 Find this certificate in the Dalhousie Academic Calendar.